aws-solutions-library-samples/guidance-for-custom-game-backend-hosting-on-aws/README.md

 The Custom Identity Component costs can be estimated more easily, and the following breakdown aims to be a pessimistic estimate for 10 000 concurrent users, which can often be mapped roughly to 100k daily users and 1M monthly users.

 **NOTE**: These are rough estimates only, and even though they are calculated with a very pessimistic approach, there can always be some costs that are not fully covered here.
-You always need to do your own testing and estimates based on that.
+You always need to do your own testing and estimates.

 **Concurrent users**: _10 000_ (roughly 100k daily and 1M monthly users)

 **Region**: _Us-East-1_

 * **API Gateway requests** 667 per minute (clients need to log in or refresh access tokens every 15 minutes)